 Step 8: When FSCK repairs the damaged disk drive, it shows the message: “File System Was Modified”.
 Repeat the FSCK run again until the file system is corrected and the message in step (7) is displayed.

-Target Disk Mode is an advanced method that helps you mount and access a failed start-up hard disk using additional accessories, which includes a Firewire or a Thunderbolt cable.
+Target Disk Mode is yet another advanced method that helps you mount and access a failed start-up hard disk using additional accessories, which includes a Firewire or a Thunderbolt cable.
 These cables connect the 2 Macs (Working Mac and Failed Mac hard drive) for the purpose of transferring files and recovering the data.

 Let’s learn to implement Target Disk Mode using a working Mac and a Firewire cable.